forrest-falk-bizsolutions/CW-2554-Story-Testing-Scripts/guidebook.md

 32. Click on the **Create table from scratch** and then click **Continue**.

 33. Now you should see the "+ Add a new field" screen.
 Go ahead and click **+ Add a new field** to add the fields for the M2M Test Script Scenario table with the information below.
-For this section we need to add ACLs for M2m Test Script scenario

 Field Label | Field Name | Type | Length | Reference
 ------------ | ------------- | ------------- | ------------- | -------------